sdsanchezm/typescript-all/pl-nm-ts/README.md

 trim_trailing_whitespace = false
 ```

-- In order to obtain the resulted js file in a spefici folder using es6:
+- In order to obtain the resulted js file in a specific folder using ES6:
 - can also be specified in tsconfig.json
 ```
 npm tsc src/index.ts --outDir dist --target es6